Christian-Browne/notes/java/abstract.md

 Purpose: is a more generalized method that all children will have but are implemented differently

 - exposes behavior that a child most override
-- initalize abstract method in parent class is all you do
+- initalize abstract method in parent class is all you have do
 - Specify implmentation of it in child class